 In Kubrick’s vision the Overlook Hotel is a backdrop to the final family breakdown Wendy has feared; awakening within her the stark reality of her own marriage.
 As she walks through its corridors in the final act she sees men having secretive liaisons alongside skeletons of people partying, a clear reference to past, endings and reflections.

 The hotel represents her eyes being opened to the need to escape the domestic abuse, fear and control she has endured.

 So we have explored the character of Wendy in The Shining, but what about Kubrick’s vision of Jack Torrence?

-The car journey to the hotel paints a picture of a man who likes to control and believes his wife a failure in the raising of his child.
-His discussion on the Donner party with Danny is almost judgemental in nature not at Danny but at Wendy for letting him ‘watch it on tv’.
-The winding roads to the Overlook give us a visual statement on his own mental health, and need to find a way out of his current journey.
+The car journey to the hotel paints a picture of a man who thrives on control, and believes his wife to be a failure in the raising of his child.
+His discussion on the Donner party with Danny is almost judgemental in nature, not at Danny but at Wendy for letting him ‘watch it on tv’.
+The winding roads to the Overlook a visual statement on Jack’s own mental health, addictions and demons, and need to find a way out of his current journey.

-He sees the Overlook Hotel as a fresh start from his previous failures, but the isolation only makes his failings more obvious.
-The hotel acts as a conduit for all his negative thoughts, his alcoholism, his violence, his work failures.
-For example ‘all work and no play makes Jack a dull boy’ the restraint and frustration of his life laid bare on paper.
-The hotel feeds these internal desires and encourages the things that led him to failure.
-The woman in the bathtub is a clear example of his wish to free his sexual desire from the domesticity he endures.
-The hotel provides his freedom but also shows him the ugly nature of this desires at every turn.
+He sees the Overlook Hotel as a fresh start from his home life, but the isolation only makes his failings more obvious.
+The hotel acting as a conduit for all his negative thoughts, his alcoholism, his violence and work failures.
+For example ‘all work and no play makes Jack a dull boy’ highlighting the internal restraint and frustration of his life.
+Both King and Kubrick playing with modern masculinity, commitment and the restrictions of the male provider.